 We intend to distribute to the holders of common units and subordinated units on a quarterly basis at least the minimum quarterly distribution of \$0.35 per unit, or \$1.40 per unit per year, to the extent we have sufficient cash on hand to pay the distribution after we establish cash reserves and pay fees and expenses.
-The amount of available cash from operating surplus needed to pay the minimum quarterly distribution after interest is approximately \$25.9 million.
-There is no guarantee that we will pay the minimum quarterly distribution on the 2.0% general partner interest is approximately \$25.9 million.
-There is no guarantee that we will pay the minimum quarterly distribution on the convext of available cash from operating surplus and subordinated units in any quarter.
+The amount of available cash from operating surplus needed to pay the minimum quarterly distribution for one quarter on all units outstanding immediately after this offering and the related distribution on the 2.0% general partner interest is approximately \$25.9 million.
+There is no guarantee that we will pay the minimum quarterly distribution on the common units and subordinated units in any quarter.
 Even if our cash distribution policy is not modified or revoked, the amount of distributions paid under our policy and the decision to make any distribution is determined by our board of directors, taking into consideration the terms of our partn ership agreement.
-We will be prohibited from making any distributions to unitholders if it would cause an event of default, or an event of default is existing, under our the new revolving credit agreement that we will ent into in connection with this offering.
-Please read "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Revolving Credit Facility" for a discussion of the restrictions to be included in our new credit agreement that we distributions.
+We will be prohibited from making any distributions to unitholders if it would cause an event of default, or an event of default is existing, under our the new revolving credit agreement that we will enter into in connection with this offering.
+Please read "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Revolving Credit Facility" for a discussion of the restrictions to be included in our new credit agreement that may restrict our ability to make distributions.